ZachK03/FibonacciSequence-Java/README.md

 ## Expanding this App
 If I were to continue developing this application I would definitely make it so that the data is exported as a .CSV file instead of just being dumped into the console.
 This would be much cleaner and simpler to use for anyone not used to computers.

+Another feature I would add is the ability to choose the amount of iterations.
+This would allow for larger datasets to be worked with rather than the hardcoded 20 iterations.
+This may be helpful in other scenarios, however, I do believe 20 iterations is more than enough to show what it is intended to show.
+I just believe it may be a nice addition to the app.

 ## App Output
 <p align='center'>
 	<img src="https://imgur.com/mmEXdCV.png"><br/>